dan-turner/bitgod/README.md

 BitGoD supports basic auth in the same manner as bitcoind.
 The user and password can be set with the **rpcuser** and **rpcpassword** config file options, or the corresponding command line flags.

+# SSL over JSON RPC

+If you are going to be running bitgod from a remote location to where calls will be made, we recommend the use of the **rpcssl** option to secure communications.